March 18, 2019

 Share Your Ideas

-What are your resolutions 2017?
+What are your resolutions for the new year?
 Use the comment section below to share your thoughts on how you intend to help your child with LD or ADHD realize his or her potential in the coming year.